 Costesti-Cetatuie and Costesti Blidaru are part of the 5 fortresses raised as a belt of fortification around the religious, political and economic center of Dacia, the capital Sarmizegetusa.

-Other places of interest in Hunedoara county which you can explore in a Deva or Alba Iulia day tour are Deva fortress, Prislop monastery, Orastie town, Sarmizegetusa Regia Ulpia Traiana (the newer capital of Dacia from Roman times), Retezat National Park, Bolii Cave, Grădiștea Muncelului-Cioclovina Natural Park, communist industrial sites in Hunedoara, Calan or Jiu Valley, Dinosaurs Geopark near Hateg.
+Other places of interest in Hunedoara county which you can explore in a day tour from Deva or Alba Iulia are Deva fortress, Prislop monastery, Orastie town, Sarmizegetusa Regia Ulpia Traiana (the newer capital of Dacia from Roman times), Retezat National Park, Bolii Cave, Grădiștea Muncelului-Cioclovina Natural Park, communist industrial sites in Hunedoara, Calan or Jiu Valley, Dinosaurs Geopark near Hateg.

 Hunedoara county is also home to some well-preserved traditional villages set in beautiful natural settings.